Pepperi-Addons/papi-sdk/README.md

 Once the PR is merged into master, a GitHub Action will publish the new version to the npm registry.
 If you do not increment the version number.
 This script will fail.

 To locally test your changes, run `npm pack`.
-Then run `npm install` in the project you want to test the papi-sdk in.
+Then run `npm install path_to_local_papi_sdk` in the project you want to test the papi-sdk in.